How to Get on Spotify Playlists in 2026 Without the “Payola”

 What Your Spotify for Artists Dashboard Is Actually Telling You

 A lot of artists glance at their stream counts and move on.
-A lot more don’t know the numbers, even rough estimates, in here when asked.
-That’s a mistake.
-The Spotify for Artists dashboard contains the exact data you need to understand why some of your tracks get algorithmic love and others don’t.
-So, here’s what to actually look at and how to interpret the data:
+A lot more don’t know the numbers, even rough estimates, when asked.
+That’s a mistake in my opinion, you need to be aware of what the data is confirming for you.
+Your Spotify for Artists dashboard tells you why some of your tracks get algorithmic attention and others don’t.

 Check where your saves are coming from, not just your streams.
 If you’re getting a 20% save rate in Manchester but only 5% in London, that clearly tells you where your actual fans are at this present time.